 This is all that’s required for you to request a diminished value offer from the insurance company.
 Now, they must respond to your letter within ten days with a diminished value offer.
 Hopefully, you’ll get a satisfactory offer in response.
 If not, there are other steps you can take to encourage the insurance company to give you a fair offer in compensation for your diminished value loss.

 If you need help resolving your diminished value claim, a Car Crash Kit can provide you with form letters that include relevant Arizona case law and statutes.
 Also, included in your Car Crash Kit will be directions, suggestions on how to respond to common insurance company arguments, and how to settle your diminished value claim after you receive a fair settlement offer.
-The cost for a Car Crash Kit is only $50 and can help you recover hundreds to thousands of dollars more in compensation.
+The cost for Car Crash Solo is only $19 and it can help you recover hundreds to thousands of dollars more in compensation.

 To see if your property damage qualifies for diminished value compensation just take our Free Quiz below.